RAHULMYDUR/DocuChat-RAG-Based-ChatBOT/README.md

 4. **View Chat History**:
    - The chat history will be displayed below the input field, showing your questions and the chatbot’s responses.

+## Live Application

+You can access the live version of the chatbot application [here](https://rag-based-chatbot-for-pdf.streamlit.app/).
+Test the app to see how it works with your PDF files and interact with the chatbot.

 ## Deployment